JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    )
    ```

-3. To use these videos on the page, write a Kotlin `for` loop to iterate over the collection of unwatched videos.
+3. To use these videos on the page, write a Kotlin `for` loop to iterate over the collection of unwatched `Video` objects.
 Replace the three `p` tags under "Videos to watch" with the following snippet:

    ```kotlin